 (photo left) By the time I arrived at 2:30 PM there was already 6 inches of snow on the ground and conditions were deteriorating rapidly.
 Cars and trucks were already lined up into the street to gas up.
 I was wondering how much fuel the gas station had left to handle the demand.
 All 12 pumps went non stop dispensing up to 4,000 gallons an hour into the evening as things went from bad to worse.
 Keep in mind most cars back then were thirsty gas guzzlers.
 Gasoline was 64 cents a gallon at the time.

 By 8 PM the snow accumulated to about 18".
 Only trucks were pulling in for gas as cars were either buried or couldn’t handle the streets anymore.
-I received a call from the manager and was told to shut the station down and “get out of there” and to go home while it was still safe to do so.
+I received a call from the manager and was told to shut the station down and “get the hell out of there” and to go home while it was still safe to do so.
 I refused to leave.
 Merit was one of the few gas stations left open.
 I told my boss that numerous emergency vehicles from ambulances to National Guard trucks were coming in to fuel up and I wasn’t about to turn them away as long as I had fuel on hand.
 The wind and snow was so intense that the inside of my cashiers booth had snow drifts up against the cash register.
 Aside of gas, the most sought after commodity were cigarettes.
 I actually had people approach my booth on foot braving the hostile elements to buy the 58 cent packs.
-Macarthur Park with Donna Summer was playing on the radio as all hell was breaking loose. (as if the song wasn't bad enough)
+MacArthur Park with Donna Summer was playing on the radio as all hell was breaking loose.

 I grew concerned that the gas stations canopy wobbling in the wind and burdened by the heavy snow was going to collapse.
 It never did.
 I was authorized to select one of the many private snow plow operators fueling up to plow our lot.
 I found one and paid him $150.00 to plow the lot with the stipulation to bring me home at the end of my shift at about 11PM.
 We almost got stuck on Route 18 at the Fairhaven exit but we made it to my Bridge St. Home in Fairhaven.